noweh/laravel-headless/README.md

 cd website
 php artisan migrate
 ```
-- To launch all API Commands with configured schedule, add in crontab these:
+- To launch all API Commands with configured schedule, add in crontab the following:
 ```
 * * * * * cd /path-to-your-project && php artisan schedule:run
 ```